TechSynthesis/website-boilerplate/README.md

 This is the repository for TechInverted's official website.
 We're building it completely in public.

-This site showcases lots of cool stuff like how to use Payload's GraphQL API to its fullest extent, how to build a super dynamic light / dark mode into a Next site without any first-load flickering, how to render remotely stored docs from MDX to NextJS pages, and much more.
+This site showcases lots of cool stuff like GraphQL API, a super dynamic light / dark mode into a Next site without any first-load flickering, how to render remotely stored docs from MDX to NextJS pages, and much more.

 ## Tech stack: